Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 You're on your way to the Côte d'Azur, famous for its sunny climate, the turquoise Mediterranean, and the vedettes de cinéma who inhabit the surrounding hills.

 Enjoy a walking tour along the Promenade des Anglais, which is said to be Europe's most handsome boulevard (see the luxury yachts from the world over).
-Venture down the side streets into the Vieux-Nice.
+Venture down side streets into the Old Town, known as Vieux-Nice.

 Board your coach for an excursion today.